 Lake Izabal is the largest in Guatemala and has a surface area of about 30 miles long by 15 miles wide.
 It’s at its deepest point of about 60 feet and only 3 feet deep.
 It’s also known as the Golfo Dulce, or sweet bay.
 The coastlines are dotted with thatch-roofed villages on both sides of the lake.

 There are several tours to choose from.
 You can take it easy and explore mangroves, or visit the iconic town of Livingston and see San Felipe fort.
-Also, the lake offers a ton of water activities, kayaking, boating, swimming, fishing and even jet skiing!
+Also, the lake offers a ton of water activities, like paddleboarding, kayaking, boating, swimming, fishing and even jet skiing!
 You can get the chance to see tons of wildlife too, even a manatee and howler monkeys!

 There are two options available to you: Tour agencies and locals.
 I recommend you to go with an agency since locals tend to charge more money, but only if they think you’re not from the area.